newdexterity/Sensorized-Objects/README.md

 [![syringe5sec](https://user-images.githubusercontent.com/54158341/74500838-131d8800-4f4d-11ea-88c0-5d738e4734c0.PNG)](https://www.youtube.com/watch?v=B0mpWGTTy3A&feature=youtu.be "syringe5sec")

 #### Mold Assembly and Preparation
-Assembly of the molds can be seen be low with exploded views of the mold and assembly videos.
+Assembly of the molds can be seen below with exploded views of the mold and assembly videos.

 Cube and radially split cylinder molds will require aluminum tape to the mold seams to prevent potential leaking.